lllyasviel/style2paints/README.md

 Thanks a lot to TaiZan.
 This project could not be achieved without his great help.

-# Lisence
+# Licence

 All codes are released in Apache-2.0 License.

 We preserve all rights on all pretrained deep learning models and binary releases.

-Your colorized images are yours, and we do not add any extra lisences to colorized results.
+Your colorized images are yours, and we do not add any extra licences to colorized results.
 Use your colorized images in any commercial or non-commercial cases.

 # 中文社区